Meet Shaw Financial Lottery Scam!

 Second, you should never respond to prize claims received by letter or email.
 These usually feature a deadline by which the prize money can be collected.
 This deadline is there for a reason – it sends people in panic mode and makes them do stupid things.

 If you believe that you’re the victim of a lottery scam, call the Attorney General’s Consumer Protection Division or any other institution responsible for consumer protection immediately.
-You’ll be provided with more information about the scam (especially if it’s a recognized scheme) and you’ll also get recommendations about protecting yourself from the scammers.
+You’ll be provided with more information about the fraud (especially if it’s a recognized scheme) and you’ll also get recommendations about protecting yourself from the scammers.